Elisaatnam/Elisaatnam/README.md

 # Elisaatnam

 # 💫 About Me:
-🔭 I’m currently working on becoming an awesome Fullstack Developer<br🌱 I’m currently learning ReactNative and TypeScript <br>⚡ Random fact: even though I'm a Web Developer I am a nature lover and like to spend my time with outdoor activities 🐶
+🔭 I’m currently working on becoming an awesome Fullstack Developer<br>🌱 I’m currently learning ReactNative and TypeScript <br>⚡ Random fact: even though I'm a Web Developer I am a nature lover and like to spend my time with outdoor activities 🐶

 ## 🌐 Socials: